Home Social Media tiktok shadow ban

 Next, if you suspect that any piece of content is in violation of the TikTok Community Guidelines, your best bet is to remove it from your account.
 Sometimes, TikTok might explicitly tell you which of your videos have been flagged so you know just what to remove to get in the algorithm’s good graces again.

 However, in the case of a shadow ban, it might be a little tricky since you might not even get notified about which video is the offending party.
-In this case, you’d have to use common sense along with your cross-reference of the Community Guidelines to pick which video should be removed.
+In this case, you’d have to use common sense and cross-reference the Community Guidelines to pick which video should be removed.

 how to delete tiktok content